 Our current group consists of:

-Practice Manager Janice Langley, Dr Sarah Postlewhite, Patients: Rosemary Greenhough, Paul Lee ( Chair), Edward Dodd (Deputy Chair), Anne Jones, Peter Hicks, Linda Ashe, Kevin Wright, Jacqueline Nightingale and Sharon Hurst .All members are eligible to vote.
+Practice Manager Janice Langley, Dr Sarah Postlewhite, Patients: John Brown (Chair) Edward Dodd Anne Jones, Peter Hicks (Deputy Chair), Kevin Wright, Jacqueline Nightingale, Patricia Norris and Sharon Hurst .All members are eligible to vote.

 The criteria for membership is that individuals must be articulate, assertive, committed & capable of representing the views of all patients rather than themselves.
 Ideally the group should try to attract a mix of gender, age, race &.
 Include an advocate for the sensory impaired or disabled.